Judas Iscariote

 Cependant, différents récits de sa trahison existent.
 Les chercheurs ont proposé divers motifs pour l'acte au fil du temps et ont même mis en doute la véracité de l'affirmation selon laquelle il a trahi Jésus.

 The ‘Gospel of Mark’ contains the earliest account of his betrayal.
 According to this gospel, when Judas went to the Jewish priests to betray Jesus, he was offered 30 pieces of silver as a bribe.
-At the same time, it was unclear whether he went to the priests to betray Jesus for money or for some other reason.
+At the same time, it was unclear whether he went to the priests to betray Jesus for money or some other reason.

 Selon «l'Évangile de Matthieu», il a trahi Jésus pour un pot-de-vin de 30 pièces d'argent de prêtres juifs.